peternewman/lilliput-monitor/README.md

     - `host <string>` - required.
 Use valid IP address of display
     - `port <number>` - default 1515
     //for stream
     - `stream <Stream>` - required.
-The stream must be opened read/write Node stream.
-This mode is used when multiple displays are chained with RS232 cables and connected to single system serial port.
+The stream must be an opened read/write Node stream.
+This mode is used when multiple displays are chained with RS232 cables and connected to a single system serial port.
 SamsungD object does not care about the stream.
 You have to maintain stream yourself (open, close, error handling).
 - `OptionsObject <Object>` - optional, default is `{wDuration: 1000, rDuration: 1000, disconnect: true, splitter: {timeout: 700}}`
     - `wDuration <number>` - Inter-command period [ms] for set commands.
 A time for device to process command and to prepare and send a response.
     - `rDuration <number>` - Inter-command period [ms] for read commands.
 A time for device to prepare and send a response.
     - `disconnect <boolean|number>` - Connecion cycle scheme.
 Use true, false or timeout[ms].
 True means close connection when command queue is empty, false means do not close connection, number means close connection after some ms. of connection inactivity.
     - `splitter <Object>` Used to select one among three supported transform streams which merge incoming data chunks and split it into valid messages.
 Only single property from delimiter, regex, timeout can be used.
         - `timeout <number>` - use `@serialport/parser-inter-byte-timeout` with timeout.
 Response is completed if inter-byte time is longer then timeout.
-Please consider that timeout must be shorter than durations (inter-command period) and disconnect time (if disconnect use timeout scheme)
+Please consider that timeout must be shorter than durations (inter-command period) and disconnect time (if disconnect uses timeout scheme)

 ## Method `process(...commands)`
 Encode and send commands to display.
 You can use multiple commands in single call.
 Commands will be queued and executed FIFO.